-i.
-External Examiners will hold the relevant qualifications and / or extensive practitioner experience where relevant to enable them to carry out their respective responsibilities with regard to the maintenance of academic standards in the context of the ESG2015 and standards set by the NCFHE.

-- ii.
-External Examiners will have relevant current or recent experience of the standards set and achieved on the type of programme, for example the nature and level of award, for which they carry out their external examining duties. - iii.
-External Examiners should be fully aware of the different components of the Academic Infrastructure, and in particular with any Subject Benchmark Statements relevant to the module / programme for which they are acting and the qualification descriptors of the programme concerned. - iv.
+- i.
+External Examiners will hold the relevant qualifications and/or extensive practitioner experience where relevant to enable them to carry out their respective responsibilities concerning the maintenance of academic standards in the context of the ESG2015 and standards set by the MFHEA. - 19.2 External Examiners will have relevant current or recent experience of the standards set and achieved on the type of programme, for example, the nature and level of award, for which they carry out their external examining duties. - i.
+External Examiners should be fully aware of the different components of the Academic Infrastructure, and in particular with any Subject Benchmark Statements relevant to the module/programme for which they are acting and the qualification descriptors of the programme concerned. - ii.
 To allow sufficient time for them to fulfil their duties effectively, External Examiners will not normally concurrently hold more than two external examining appointments, including any ifs Malta appointment.
 Potential appointees will be asked to declare any other current external examining appointments as part of their application.

-17.2 RESPONSIBILITIES AND DUTIES
+19.2 RESPONSIBILITIES AND DUTIES

 - i.
 External Examiners are responsible for ensuring that the standards of ifs Malta are consistent with national standards in terms of level, and are monitored and maintained over time. - ii.
-External Examiners are responsible for ensuring that students are consistently treated fairly and equivalently with regards to the application of academic standards across modules within a programme. - iii.
+External Examiners are responsible for ensuring that students are consistently treated fairly and equally with regard to the application of academic standards across modules within a programme. - iii.
 Judgements on the academic standards of a programme or module made by External Examiners must be based solely upon the assessment evidence available to them and should not be influenced by other factors. - iv.
-External Examiners must satisfy themselves that the assessment arrangements allow students to be fairly assessed in relation to the learning outcomes of the module(s) / programme for which they are responsible. - v.
+External Examiners must satisfy themselves that the assessment arrangements allow students to be fairly assessed concerning the learning outcomes of the module(s) / programme for which they are responsible. - v.
 It is the responsibility of External Examiners to declare an interest if they find themselves placed in a position of making academic decisions regarding any student with whom there may be a potential, a perceived or an actual conflict of interest. - vi.
-External Examiners are required to inform the Education Committee of any change in their personal or professional circumstances which might impact on their role as External Examiner.
+External Examiners are required to inform the Education Sub-Committee of any change in their personal or professional circumstances which might impact on their role as External Examiners.

-17.3 INDUCTION OF EXTERNAL EXAMINERS
+19.3 INDUCTION OF EXTERNAL EXAMINERS

 - i.
-The Head of School is responsible for ensuring that, prior to the commencement of their duties, External Examiners are: - 1. appropriately briefed, either in person or by telephone

-- 2. provided with all necessary documentation, both with regard to their module / programme related duties and to the aims and philosophy of the programme for which they will act as an External Examiner - 3. given an opportunity to clarify any issues - ii.
-On appointment, External Examiners are sent the following: - Contact details for relevant staff at ifs Malta - 2.
-Information regarding the module(s) / programme and their assessment for which they will have responsibility, including a full programme specification and all relevant module specifications - The relevant assessment material - 4.
-Information regarding any planned changes to the programme or to relevant modules - 5.
+The Head of Institute is responsible for ensuring that, before the commencement of their duties, External Examiners are: - 1.
+Appropriately briefed, either in person or by telephone - 2.
+Provided with all necessary documentation, both about their module / programmerelated duties and the aims and philosophy of the programme for which they will act as an External Examiner - 3.
+Given an opportunity to clarify any issues - ii.
+On appointment, External Examiners are sent the following: - 1.
+Contact details for relevant staff at ifs Malta - 2.
+Information regarding the module(s) / programme and their assessment for which they will have responsibility, including a full programme specification and all relevant module specifications - 3.
+The relevant assessment material - 4.
+Information regarding any planned changes to the programme or relevant modules - 5.
 The timetables and deadlines for external examining activities - iii.
-The Head of School is responsible for ensuring that External Examiners are kept up-to-date with regard to any changes to the module / programme which may impact upon their ability to carry out their duties and / or discharge their responsibilities as External Examiners.
+The Head of Institute is responsible for ensuring that External Examiners are kept up-todate about any changes to the module/programme which may impact upon their ability to carry out their duties and/or discharge their responsibilities as External Examiners.

-17.4 CONTACT BETWEEN STUDENTS AND EXTERNAL EXAMINERS
+19.4 CONTACT BETWEEN STUDENTS AND EXTERNAL EXAMINERS